ssube/onnx-web/README.md

 is supported on both AMD and Nvidia, with a CPU fallback capable of running on laptop-class machines.

 The GUI runs in all major browsers, including on mobile devices, and allows you to select the model and accelerator being used, along with the prompt and other image parameters.
-The last few output images are shown, making it easy to refer back to previous parameters.
+The last few output images are shown below the image controls, making it easy to refer back to previous parameters or save an image from earlier.

 ![txt2img with example astronaut prompt and image](./docs/readme-preview.png)